I’ve been a quilter for 35 years, so I have a lot of them in my house.

 Another hanging option is a quilt rack that has a shelf above it.
 This allows you to place other decorative items on the shelf, and hang the quilt from the rack.

-To see the type of quilt racks that are available on Etsy, click hereOpens in a new tab.
+To see the type of quilt racks that are available on Etsy, click here

 This type of rack comes in many widths to fit larger or smaller quilts, and they usually provide enough clearance from the wall so that folded quilts can be hung on them.